 Individualised action plans are drawn up by teachers in consultation with parents and health professionals.
-For example, for students with asthma, diabetes, and food allergies.
+For example, for students with asthma, diabetes, food allergies.
 These action plans are kept in a prominent position in the classroom.
+Copies of health plans are kept in the office.
 Where relevant, they will identify emergency procedures.
-Copies of health plans are also kept in the office.

-All class teachers are required to be current, in their first aid training.

-Medications are kept in a secure place.

-There is a locked first aid unit in the office.
+- \approx All class teachers are required to be current, in their first aid training. - \approx Medications are kept in a secure place. - \approx There is a locked first aid unit in the office.

-The Administration Manager is responsible to check supplies of first aid kept in the stationary store.
+Administration is responsible to check supplies of first aid kept in the stationary store.
 Class teachers replenish their class first aid supply from this general stock.

 Class teachers keep a copy of their class of student details in regard to medical conditions, medications, parental consent re emergency treatment, health professional contacts, Medicare numbers and ambulance cover.
-This information is collated and kept up to date by the office.
+This information collated and kept up to date by the office.